State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 In Palm Beach County, new cases have been much lower since the record 1,171 July 5.
 The total now is 47,955, including residents and nonresidents.

-Miami-Dade's cases were 1,006 compared with 832 over two days and Broward's increase was 537 vs. 521.
+Miami-Dade's cases were 1,006 compared with 832 previously and Broward's increase was 537 vs. 521.
 In the Treasure Coast area, the rise over two days was 22 in Martin, 55 in St. Lucie, 117 in Indian River, 8 in Okeechobee.

 Testing